as3boyan/HIDE-2/suggestions.md

 * Hotkeys to hide/show panels
 * Find in files
 * FD theme
-* Hxml mode
 * Lower case first char of path on Windows
 * Fix removing dist file with --no-output
 * Calculate indents based on brackets
 * HaxeParserProvider: check if pos is null
 * Adjust ":" completion for typedefs
-* Show list libs for hxml completion
 * Show multiple function declaration
-* Imports completion
 * Function description in completion
+* Check if hxml is in proper format
+* Show do not installed warning in hxml
+* Parse hxml
+* Make themes for editor
+* Check hotkeys for Mac OS

 ###Important
 * Fix for building *.hxml with -cmd arguments(test https://github.com/Justinfront/Jigsawx)